straybiker/HA-load-balancer/README.md

 > Here, `sensor.netto_verbruik_huis` is the raw household power consumption, and `netto_verbruik_huis_lp` is the filtered value used by the load balancer.

 > [!TIP]
-> For PV aware charging, use a low-pass filter to prevent excesive switching by cloud coverage.
+> For PV-aware charging, use a low-pass filter to prevent excessive switching by cloud coverage.
 Example configuration:
 > ```yaml
 > platform: filter
 > name: "PV Power LP"